awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_getting_started_prereqs.md

 + You cannot create a AWS Managed Microsoft AD in a VPC using addresses in the 198\.18\.0\.0/15 address space\.
 + AWS Directory Service does not support using Network Address Translation \(NAT\) with Active Directory\.
 Using NAT can result in replication errors\.

-If you need to integrate your AWS Managed Microsoft AD domain with an existing on\-premises Active Directory domain, you must have the functional level for your on\-premises domain set to Windows Server 2003 or higher\.
+If you need to integrate your AWS Managed Microsoft AD domain with an existing on\-premises Active Directory domain, you must have the Forest and Domain functional levels for your on\-premises domain set to Windows Server 2003 or higher\.

 AWS Directory Service uses a two VPC structure\.
 The EC2 instances which make up your directory run outside of your AWS account, and are managed by AWS\.
 They have two network adapters, `ETH0` and `ETH1`\. `ETH0` is the management adapter, and exists outside of your account\. `ETH1` is created within your account\.

-The management IP range of your directory's `ETH0` network is chosen programmatically to ensure it does not conflict with the VPC where your directory is deployed\.
-This IP range can be in either of the following pairs \(as Directories run in two subnets\):
+The management IP range of your directory's ETH0 network is 198\.18\.0\.0/15\.
-+ 10\.0\.1\.0/24 & 10\.0\.2\.0/24
-+ 192\.168\.1\.0/24 & 192\.168\.2\.0/24

-We avoid conflicts by checking the first octet of the `ETH1` CIDR\.
-If it starts with a 10, then we choose a 192\.168\.0\.0/16 VPC with 192\.168\.1\.0/24 and 192\.168\.2\.0/24 subnets\.
-If the first octet is anything else other than a 10 we choose a 10\.0\.0\.0/16 VPC with 10\.0\.1\.0/24 and 10\.0\.2\.0/24 subnets\.

-The selection algorithm does not include routes on your VPC\.
-It is therefore possible to have an IP routing conflict result from this scenario\.
+## AWS Single Sign\-On Prerequisites<a name="prereq_aws_sso_ms_ad"></a>

+If you plan to use AWS Single Sign\-On \(AWS SSO\) with AWS Managed Microsoft AD, you need to ensure that the following are true:
++ Your AWS Managed Microsoft AD directory is set up in your AWS organization’s master account\.
++ Your instance of AWS SSO is in the same Region where your AWS Managed Microsoft AD directory is set up\.

+For more information, see [AWS SSO Prerequisites](https://docs.aws.amazon.com/singlesignon/latest/userguide/prereqs.html) in the AWS Single Sign\-On User Guide\.

 ## Multi\-factor Authentication Prerequisites<a name="prereq_mfa_ad"></a>